What is gestational trophoblastic disease?

 These tumors are not considered to be gestational (related to pregnancy) and are not discussed in this document.
 Non-gestational choriocarcinoma can be less responsive to chemotherapy and may have a less favorable prognosis (outlook) than gestational choriocarcinoma.
-For more information about these tumors, see our documents, Ovarian Cancer and Testicular Cancer.
+For more information about these tumors, see Ovarian Cancer and Testicular Cancer.

 Placental-site trophoblastic tumor

 Placental-site trophoblastic tumor (PSTT) is a very rare form of gestational trophoblastic disease (GTD) that develops where the placenta attaches to the lining of the uterus.
 This tumor most often develops after a normal pregnancy or abortion, but it may also develop after a complete or partial mole is removed.